geoffrich/thatconf-slides-2023/slides.md

 # efficiency: minimizing waste

 <!--
+to me, efficiency means minimizing waste

+and that means building web apps that respect our users time, that retrieve data quickly and don't ask for more data unnecessarily

-we're going to mainly focus on data loading but I think other aspects of developing with SK are efficient too -->
+but while I'll mostly focus on building an efficient data loading experience, developing with SK is also an efficient experience, since it prevents you the developer from wasting time
+-->

 ---